jmpr1991/jmpr1991/README.md

 # Main projects

-🦠 - [**Shor's algorithm**](https://github.com/jmpr1991/Shor_algorithm): this is an algorithm which computes the prime factors of an integer.
+🦠 - [**Shor's algorithm**](https://github.com/jmpr1991/Shor_algorithm): this is a quantum algorithm which computes the prime factors of an integer.
 My implementation uses modular exponentiation.